Recovering Erased Digital Histories

 The Persistence of Digital Data

 The internet does not forget easily.
 When a user deletes a tweet, drops a domain registration, or scrubs a blog, they are only removing the front-end pointer to the database.
-The actual data fragments exist in caches, global archives, and third-party scraping databases.
+The underlying data can still persist in caches, archives, and third-party datasets.

 Recovering these fragments requires moving beyond Google.